AlacrisIO/legicash-facts/dsl.md

 Finitary fragments can be obtained by bounding the recursion depth (and possibly by using recursive zkSNARKs).

+### Homomorphic Encryption (V2)

+Thanks to our having a finitary computation fragment, we can add support for homomorphic encryption to compute functions in that fragment and verify arbitrary such computations with zkSNARKs or zkSTARKs, etc.

+### Secure Multiparty Computations (V2)

+Building homomorphic encryption,
+we will add in-language support for secure multiparty computations, wherein parties each may contribute encrypted data that others cannot decode, yet is used to compute a common encrypted result, from which in turn data fragments can be extracted that are either visible to all, or encrypted with the key of a particular participant.

+One typical example would be a card game where each participant secretly provides part of a randomness seed, and the homomorphic encryption then computes a encrypted deck of card, from which it extracts hands encrypted for each player, and an encrypted continuation for the players to be able to continue to play the game.
+Participants would thus be able to play Poker in a state channel, while an on-chain contract would make it possible to prevent any participant from stalling the game.

+Other uses might include coordinating complex auctions between distrustful parties that each have elaborate bidding strategies to which each participant is committed yet without revealing the strategy to other participants.

 ### Marshaling (V1)

 The language has a notion of some (all?) entities being marshalable into strings of bits (bytes?),